n8willis/opentype-shaping-documents/errata.md

-However, if the active font contains a contextual ligature lookup for "c,d" when preceded by "b", it is not clear whether or not the ZWNJ should inhibit the application of the ligature.
+However, if the active font contains a contextual ligature lookup for "c,d" when preceded by "b", it is not clear whether or not the ZWNJ in the same "a,b,ZWNJ,c,d" sequence should inhibit the application of the ligature between "c" and "d".

 #### ZWJ in redundant ligature lookups ####